 function from zod

 is that it will automatically return a fully typed object based on the schema.
-Unlike the initial example, we don't have to manually anotate the typings as it is automatically inferred.
+Unlike the initial example, we don't have to manually annotate the typings as it is automatically inferred.